SR-3 Vikhr: Design

 The SR-3 is a compact assault rifle chambered in 9×39mm subsonic cartridge.
 It is primarily used with the SP-6 armour piercing ammunition with a hardened steel penetrator, that can penetrate a 6mm steel plate at a range of 200 metres.
-Along side the SP-6, a lower cost SP-5 ball ammunition with a heavy bullet and PAB-9 ammunition is also used.
+Alongside the SP-6, a lower cost SP-5 ball ammunition with a heavy bullet and PAB-9 ammunition is also used.
 The SR-3 is based on the AS Val, but lacks the integral suppressor.
 As a result, it is much more compact than the AS Val.

-The SR-3 is a select-fire, gas-operated action with a long stroke piston.
+The SR-3 is a select fire, gas-operated action with a long stroke piston.
 It uses the same rotating bolt group from the AS Val, and fires from a closed bolt.
 It has a more compact, top-folding buttstock and a simplified flip-up rear sight which can be set for 100 metres or 200 metres distance compared to the AS Val.
 The redesigned charging handle, made in the form of dual sliders above the forearm, and must be grasped by thumb and index finger and then retracted to load the weapon.
 The trigger unit is generally the same as in the AS Val, but the AK-type safety is replaced by ambidextrous lever above the pistol grip.
 The fire mode selector is of cross-bolt, push button type and located behind the trigger, inside the trigger guard.